courtneyfarzam/Randamu/Checklist.md

-<h1 align="center">Randamu: A Food and Drink Recipe Generator</h1>
+<h1 align="center">Randamu</h1>

-<p align="center">Have you ever been stuck on what to eat for dinner?</p>
+<p align="center">A Food and Drink Recipe Generator</p>

-<p align="center">Or maybe what cocktail you'd like to enjoy? </p>
+## About The Project

-<p align="center">Randamu is a food and drink recipe generator that will help you figure these things out! </p>
+When deciding what road to take for this group project, we all found one common passion: FOOD.
+The idea started as a way to pair a cocktail with a certain recipe, but then we thought, "What if someone would like multiple options?"
+From there we decided to create a food and drink generator that displays five different food and drink recipes.

-<p align="center">Our website can take user input, like protein and drink type, and generate a list of 5 food and drink recipes. </p>
+After pressing the search icon, the user is prompted to provide a protein type and a drink type to create list of food and drink recipes that are random yet concise.
+From there, each recipe will display all ingredients, ingredient amounts, and cooking instructions.

-<p align="center">Each recipe gives a detailed list of ingredients as well as instructions on how to make the meal that the user has chosen. </p>
+If you would like to give it a try, please visit the link listed below for our live website!

-<p align="center">Please click our "Live Website" link and get to cooking! </p>
+Let's get to cooking!

 ## Links